ortfero/servitor/README.md

 # servitor

-C++ header-only library to make windows services
+C++ header-only library to deal with windows services

 ## Snippet